In physics, there are two very important principles concerning the electric charge.

 Conservation of Charge in Nuclear Reactions

-Important examples of the law of conservation of electric charge occur in nuclear reactions such as the radioactive decay of nuclei and the nuclear fission.
-In these reactions a nucleus transforms into a different type of nucleus or nuclei.
+Important examples of the law of conservation of electric charge occur in nuclear reactions such as the radioactive decay of nuclei and nuclear fission.
+In these reactions, a nucleus transforms into a different type of nucleus or nuclei.

 Consider a typical fission reaction such as the one listed below.

 Typically, when uranium 235 nucleus undergoes fission, the nucleus splits into two smaller nuclei (triple fission can also rarely occur), along with a few neutrons (the average is 2.43 neutrons per fission by thermal neutron) and release of energy in the form of heat and gamma rays.
 From these reactions, we find that in the fission, the parent nucleus:

 - 235U contains 92 protons (a charge of +92e),

 - incident neutron is electrically neutral.

 - 139Ba contains 56 protons (a charge of +56e),

 - 94Ba contains 36 protons (a charge of +36e)

 We see that the total charge is 92e before and after the reaction; thus, the charge is conserved.
 It is noteworthy, the total number of nucleons before and after a reaction are also the same.